Unboxed-Software/solana-course/content/pda.md

 ## Store and locate data with PDAs

 Without talking about it explicitly, we’ve been mapping seeds to PDAs this entire course.
-Think about the Movie Review program where we used the initializer’s public key and the movie title as the seeds to derive a PDA for each new account.
+Think about the Movie Review program we built.
+Remember how we used the initializer’s public key and the movie title?
+Yep, we used them as the seeds.
+With those seeds we were able to derive a PDA for each new movie reviewing account.

 ### Map to data using PDA derivation